 Test reports show that cars in normal satisfactory operating condition will give good gas economy at 20, 30, or 40 miles per hour, yet the economy drops off sharply between 40 and 50 miles per hour.
 In fact, in some cases the gas economy is as much as almost 2 miles per gallon better at 40 mph than at 50 mph.
 The gas economy drops off approximately another 2 miles per gallon when driving 60 mph and another 2 miles per gallon at 70 mph.
 Another factor affecting gas economy is frequent stops and starts, which happens mostly when driving in heavy traffic and sudden acceleration.
-It has been established that one of the causes of poor gas economy is due to poor driving habits of the owner or driving conditions, However, if this is not the cause, the following factors will contribute toward poor fuel economy;
+It has been established that one of the causes of poor gas economy is due to poor driving habits of the owner or driving conditions.
+However, if this is not the cause, the following factors will contribute toward poor fuel economy:

-1. Inefficient spark plugs

-6. Low tire pressure

-2. Bad distributor points 3.
+- 1. Inefficient spark plugs 6.
+Low tire pressure 2.
+Bad distributor points 7.
+Leaky intake manifold gasket - 3.
 Gum deposits in carburetor 8.
-Restricted air cleaner 4.
-Engine running too cold
+Restricted air cleaner - 4.
+Engine running too cold 9.
+Motor oil too heavy - 5.
+Dragging brakes